Azure Disk Encryption for Windows VMs

 Azure Disk Encryption is zone resilient, the same way as Virtual Machines.
 For details, see Azure Services that support Availability Zones.

-If you use Azure Security Center, you're alerted if you have VMs that aren't encrypted.
+If you use Microsoft Defender for Cloud, you're alerted if you have VMs that aren't encrypted.
 The alerts show as High Severity and the recommendation is to encrypt these VMs.

 - If you have previously used Azure Disk Encryption with Azure AD to encrypt a VM, you must continue use this option to encrypt your VM.
 See Azure Disk Encryption with Azure AD (previous release) for details.

 - Certain recommendations might increase data, network, or compute resource usage, resulting in additional license or subscription costs.
 You must have a valid active Azure subscription to create resources in Azure in the supported regions.

 - Do not use BitLocker to manually decrypt a VM or disk that was encrypted through Azure Disk Encryption.

 You can learn the fundamentals of Azure Disk Encryption for Windows in just a few minutes with the Create and encrypt a Windows VM with Azure CLI quickstart or the Create and encrypt a Windows VM with Azure PowerShell quickstart.

 Supported VMs and operating systems

 Windows VMs are available in a range of sizes.
 Azure Disk Encryption is supported on Generation 1 and Generation 2 VMs.
 Azure Disk Encryption is also available for VMs with premium storage.

 Supported operating systems